I've sold my car - what now?

 But you may also be asked for:

-- Letter of Authority (if selling on behalf of)
+- Letter of authority (if selling on behalf of someone else)

-Once uploaded, our team will review them.
-This is typically done in a day, but can take longer if we need you to resupply any document or provide additional ones.
+Once uploaded, our team reviews them.
+This is done within a day, although can take longer if we need you to resupply any document or provide additional ones.
 See our tips on how to get your documents reviewed and verified the first time.

 Arranging collection

-Your dealer can choose to use our transport services to collect your vehicle, or manage the collection themselves.
+Your dealer can choose to use our transport service, Motorway Move, to collect your vehicle, or manage the collection themselves.

-- If they use our collection services, we will be in touch with you for your preferred dates and times for collection.
+- If they use our collection services, we will be in touch with you to find your preferred dates and times for collection.

 - If they manage the collection themselves, they will be in touch with you to discuss the collection, and find a time that works best.